GandhiCloudLab/accessing-ibm-granite-llm-via-ollama/readme.md

 <img src="images/image-15.png">

-6. If you're familiar with notebooks, copy the content below into four separate cells in the notebook.
+6. If you know how to use notebooks, just copy the content below into four separate cells in the notebook and skip the next step.
+Otherwise, proceed to the next step.

 ```
 !pip install langchain-ollama